seng438-winter-2022/seng438-a4-group26/Assignment4-Report.md

 `IdealPathTest` - the ideal path for the trade in calculator, that is, click on the Services tab, click on Trade-In Program, click on IPhone, switch to the newly opened tab, select IPhone 12 128GB, change carrier to Virgin Mobile, click Get Estimate

-`selectAPhoneThenSwitchBrand` - switch the phone brand to BlackBerry after selecting IPhone 128GB to see if the phone would be reset
+`selectAPhoneThenSwitchBrand` - switch the phone brand to BlackBerry after selecting IPhone 12 128GB to see if the phone would be reset
 This test suite has two checkpoints: <br>
 	Checkpoint 1 verifies that the Trade-In Program page is displayed Checkpoint 2 verifies that the new tab was opened </br>
 Both test cases worked without issue.
 This functionality is difficult to design multiple test data for as the only manipulation involves two selection boxes at most.
+This test suite also needs permission to open new tabs to work.

 # Discuss advantages and disadvantages of Selenium vs. Sikulix
-Selenium unlike Sikulix accepts more languages, including Java which is what the test scripts were written in.
+Selenium unlike Sikulix accepts more languages, including Java which allows integration with JUnit tests and can allow for a comprehensive test suite.
 Additionally the Selenium IDE is a much more graphicaly pleasing and easier to understand IDE compared to Sikulix.
 However it is very easy to add a screenshot or a portion of a screenshot using Sikulix unlike Selenium.
 Overall Selenium is a better choice due to it's simplicity and ease of use.

 # How the team work/effort was divided and managed
 Team work was easily divided between the mutation testing and the selenium testing as follows.